Is this topic for you?

 Don't quit taking your medicines without talking to your doctor.
 If you quit suddenly, it can cause your depression to return and it can cause dizziness, anxiety, fatigue, and headache.
 If you and your doctor decide you can quit using medicine, gradually reduce the dose over several weeks.

 When you're going through depression, you can't just shake it off.
 You might have a couple of good days followed by a bad day or a string of bad days.
 And you don't know how long it will last.
-Depression isn't like the flu or a sprained ankle, where your doctor can tell you about how long it will take to get better.
+Depression isn't like influenza (flu) or a sprained ankle, where your doctor can tell you about how long it will take to get better.

 When you're getting better, many experts call it recovery.
 Recovery is finding your path to the life you care about.